• Skip to primary navigation

 Method

-1. Combine: Place all of the ingredients into a medium mixing bowl and whisk well to incorporate.
+1. Place all of the ingredients into a covered Mason jar and shake to combine, or whisk together in a bowl.

-2. Enjoy: Serve immediately, or store in the fridge for later.
+2. Serve immediately, or store in the fridge for later.

 Nutrition